paulmelero/content-island-nuxt-module/README.md

 ```

 For a full list of available themes, you can check the [Shiki documentation](https://shiki.style/themes#bundled-themes).

+You can see the full list of available config options for MDC in the [Nuxt MDC documentation](https://github.com/nuxt-modules/mdc?tab=readme-ov-file#configurations).
+Or the MDC Nuxt module options type in [MDC's `ModuleOptions` source code](https://github.com/nuxt-modules/mdc/blob/main/src/module.ts).

 That's it!
 You can now use Content Island - Nuxt Module in your Nuxt app ✨